ShareFacebook Twitter AddThis

 If you don't know how to make black bean soup, you'll be surprised to find out how simple it can be.
 Rather than sharing a recipe we’d like to share a quick and easy method you can use to make virtually any soup even if it doesn’t call for beans.
 Just take a look below.

 How To Make Black Bean Soup: The Basics

 There are a few things to keep in mind when making black bean soup:

 Canned beans vs. dried beans

-Canned beans are great when you are in a pinch but if you have the time it’s worth it to soak and cook dried beans.
+Canned black beans are great when you are in a pinch but if you have the time it’s worth it to soak and cook dried beans.
 You can simply soak them overnight and put them in a slow cooker in the morning so they are soft by dinner time.
 This adds a nice texture and flavor to the soup.

 Ground cumin vs. whole cumin seeds